 Reporting a Criminal Charge to the Arizona Chiropractic Board

-Behavioral health professionals who currently hold a valid license with the Arizona Chiropractic Board or pending applicants must notify the board of nursing of any criminal charge that may affect patient safety within 10 business days.
+Chiropractors who hold a valid license with the Arizona Chiropractic Board or pending applicants must notify the board of any criminal charge that may affect patient safety within ten business days.
 Learn what crimes an individual must report and the potential discipline that can come with it.

 Chiropractic Board Administrative Appeal and Hearing

-Any licensee may request an appeal of an Arizona Chiropractic Board disciplinary action; however, any Board appeal is not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
-This Board oversees their own hearings.
+Any licensee may request an appeal of an Arizona Chiropractic Board disciplinary action.
+However, board appeals are not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
+This board oversees their own hearings.
 Furthermore, in some circumstances, a case is sent automatically to hearing.
 The hearing is not as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
 A chiropractor’s attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing the Board makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.